ysrg/Javascript-Interview-Questions/README.md

 console.log(foo) //undefined
 foo=1

-bar() //hi - Function declaration are hoisted baz() //TypeError: baz is not a function.
+bar() //hi - Function declarations are hoisted baz() //TypeError: baz is not a function.
 It was hoisted as `var baz`

 function bar() {